 Learn more about Cloud-Based Tools for Small Business Accounting

-It doesn’t take too much to qualify for invoice factoring compared to a bank loan.
+It often doesn’t take too much to qualify for invoice factoring compared to a bank loan.

-The factoring company cares less about your company’s financials and more about the likelihood of the invoice getting paid.
+The factoring company may care less about your company’s financials and more about the likelihood of the invoice getting paid.